-Is Blade Runner 2049 an arthouse movie with relatively lots of action scenes in it?
-Is it an action movie with relatively few action scenes in it?
+Is Blade Runner 2049 an arthouse movie with a relatively high number of fight scenes or is it an action movie with relatively few?
 It could be both.
 One thing that’s for certain is that Ryan Gosling’s lead performance will be remembered as vividly as Harrison Ford’s from the original Blade Runner for years to come.

 Much like Ford’s role in the original, Gosling’s character is built around the unique elements of his star persona.
 It incorporates his most iconic looks, from the unforgettable jacket of Drive to the irresistible charm of his rom-com days.
 K is everything that’s great about Gosling, but with superhuman killing machine powers on top.

-Each of Uwais' sparring partners were iconic martial arts villains themselves and they served to make him look all the cooler, as Rama ploughs through whatever the world can throw at him.
+Each of Uwais' sparring partners were iconic martial arts villains themselves and they served to make him look all the cooler as Rama plows through whatever the world can throw at him.
 From buildings full of bad guys to whole prison riots, Rama single-handedly demolishes opponents in hand-to-hand combat like most of us demolish Pringles.
 Once he gets going, the man just cannot stop.

 2 John Wick